Rehabilitative Therapy Practices NAICS 621340

 - The physical therapist workforce shortage is likely to continue through 2037, according to The American Physical Therapy Association (APTA).
 These shortages could significantly affect patient access to timely care without strategic interventions.
 "The growing demand for physical therapist services, coupled with an aging workforce, underscore the necessity for targeted interventions to expand our workforce," the APTA notes.

-- Rehabilitative therapy industry employment and average wages for nonsupervisory employees increased slightly during the first three months of 2025, according to the US Bureau of Labor Statistics.
+- Rehabilitative therapy industry employment and average wages for nonsupervisory employees increased slightly during the first seven months of 2025, according to the US Bureau of Labor Statistics.
 Rehabilitative therapy practice sales are forecast to grow at a 6.08% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue